cotes2020/jekyll-theme-chirpy/_posts/en/2023-02-10-bustracker.md

 categories: [Embedded]
 media_subpath: /assets/img/posts/bustracker
 tags: [arduino, esp, network]     # TAG names should always be lowercase
+lang: en
 ---

 > The project was realized years before the redaction of this post, so the explanations might be less in-depth.
 {: .prompt-info }

 The idea behind this project came from my regular use of public transport to get to work.
 Since I lived near my job, I only needed to take a 5-minute ride to go to work every day.
-However, like most of the transport in Toulouse, the bus has this annoying habit of either being late or in advance but rarely on time.
+However, the bus had this annoying habit of either being late or in advance but rarely on time.

 So to never arrive late or wait too long for the bus, I had no choice but to use the Tisseo (Toulouse's public transport company) application to have a real-time update of the next bus passage.